 Living on campus is a great way to get involved with the Deakin community.
 We have accessible studio apartments and private rooms at most of our campuses.

-View our campus maps for locations of wheelchair accessible bathrooms, parking and buildings on all four of our physical campuses.
+Download the relevant campus map below to find wheelchair accessible bathrooms, parking and buildings on all four of our physical campuses.